uuinfofp/uuinfofp.github.io/exercises.md

 ### Lecture 6 - Data structures

-1. Write a "search tree version" of the function `find`, in the same sense that `elemTree` is a "search tree version" of `elem`.
-Also write down the type.
+1. Write the function `elemTree` that tests if an element `x` occurs in a binary search tree of type `Tree a`.

 2. Write functions that return all values of type `a` in a tree of type `Tree a` in depth-first (pre-order), depth-first (in-order), and breadth-first order.